SixthFlow-Reserach-OS/OutbreakX/docs/CONTRIBUTING.md

 # Contributing to OutbreakX

 Welcome!
-We’re thrilled that you’re interested in contributing to **OutbreakX Name**.
+We’re thrilled that you’re interested in contributing to **OutbreakX**.
 Contributions from the community are essential to the success of any open-source project, and we appreciate your time and effort.

 ## Getting Started